thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step2.md

-# Thanos Sidecars
+# Step 2 - Installing Thanos sidecar

 At the end of this step, we will have two running Prometheus instances with sidecar each.
+You can read more about sidecar [here](https://thanos.io/components/sidecar.md/).

-## Step 2 - Adding Thanos Sidecar
+## Installation

 Here, we will modify our configuration files to include the sidecars.